howtocodeit/article-md/guides/the-ultimate-guide-to-rust-newtypes.md

 This is very exciting.
 In order to get hold of an `EmailAddress`, a raw string _must_ pass the validation performed in the `EmailAddress::new` constructor.
 That means that any email address passed to `create_user` _must_ be valid, so `create_user` no longer needs to check – it's all business logic, baby! `^10

-> **Email address validation**
+---warning
+Email address validation

-> You may be surprised by what counts as a valid email address.
+You may be surprised by what counts as a valid email address.
 Take this Lovecraftian nightmare: `@1st.relay,@2nd.relay:user@final.domain`.

->
-> No, really.
+No, really.
 This is an honest-to-god example from an actual [RFC](https://datatracker.ietf.org/doc/html/rfc1711.html#section-7).

->
-> Never write your own email validation regex `^8`.
+Never write your own email validation regex `^8`.
 Don't copy-paste regexes you find on Stack Overflow.
 Use a well maintained library with good community standing, and proceed on the assumption that they've also got it wrong.
+---

 Voilá.
 We have drastically simplified the error handling.
 Both `EmailAddress::new` and `create_user` now return only one type of error each `^7` `^9`.
 And notice how, at `^9`, even our error types contain guaranteed-valid, type-safe fields!